 The Struggle is Real

-There are many things in life that are not as hard as I was warned.
+Many things in life are not as hard as I was warned.

 I have heard Christine Caine explain Life Balance.
-She explained that Life Balance is not a scale perfectly balanced and stagnant.
-Rather, Life Balance should look like an uneven wheel that allows you to propel forward in the essential areas of your life.
-You will have to make intentional deposits into being a child of God, and then a wife, and then an employee and then a mom, and then.
+She said that Life Balance is not a scale perfectly balanced and stagnant.
+Instead, Life Balance should look like an uneven wheel that allows you to propel forward in the vital areas of your life.
+You will have to make intentional deposits into being a child of God, and then a wife, and then an employee and then a mom.
 This may look like working late at work one week, but then the next week you take time off to be with your family.
 Its taking small steps, one yard at a time, to be who you were designed to be.